aselstyne/durables-help/content/catsupply.md

 ---
 # <span style="color:red"> PURGE YOUR GUN NOW BEFORE READING </span>

+#### The error message will stay on the screen until you repressurize.
+The pump will begin pumping again, however you shouldn't build pressure until you're ready to spray.

 Your catalyst pump is currently unable to consistently build pressure while you're spraying.
 This can be caused by a number of faults in the catalyst supply system.
 The following sections will walk you through all potential solutions.

 ## Step 1: Catalyst Tank Level